NejiSH/ML_repo/README.md

-# AIrepo
+# ML_repo
-Repository for AI training GMC
+Repository of ML projects during the training at GMC center
-## Welcome to the AI repo !!
+## Enjoy !!